jiangsuliangyi/17-4PH-Stainless-steel-forgings-/README.md

 We specialize in high-quality forged components for critical industrial sectors.
 Our 17-4PH forgings comply with international standards including **ASTM A564, ASTM A705, and AMS 5643**, provided with complete 3.1/3.2 MTC (Material Test Certificates).

 ---
-*Maintained by the JNMT Engineering Team.*
+*Maintained by the Jiangsu Liangyi Engineering Team.*